JimBobSquarePants/UmbMapper/README.md

 - `UmbracoPickerPropertyMapper` The default mapper, maps directly from Umbraco's Published Content Cache via `GetPropertyValue`.
 Runs automatically.
 - `EnumPropertyMapper` Maps to enum values.
 Can handle both integer and string values.
 - `UmbracoPickerPropertyMapper` Maps from all the Umbraco built-in legacy pickers.
 Not required for any of the pickers from v7.6+
-- `DocTypeFactoryPropertyMapper` Allows mapping from mixed `IPublishedContent` sources like Nested Content.
+- `DocTypeFactoryPropertyMapper` Allows mapping from mixed `IPublishedContent` sources sharing common properties.
 Inherits `FactoryPropertyMapperBase`.

 These mappers handle most use cases since they rely initially on Umbraco's `PropertyValueConverter` API.
 Additional mappers can be easily created though.
 Check the source for examples.